lelonS/online-shopping-api/tests/test-docs.md

 **Description:**

-Verify that the API returns status code `400` when sending a `GET` request to a non-existing id.
+Verify that the API returns status code `400` for an invalid request.

 **Steps:**